 As with Ruggero Deodato’s Cannibal Holocaust, accusations of cruelty being meted out on the local fauna are undeniable – a monkey and a pig, in particular, coming in for some rough treatment.
 Radice was less than impressed, refusing to take part in the slaughter of innocent animals.
 It is alleged that Lenzi attempted to convince the actor to join in the killings by asserting that “Robert De Niro would do it” – Radice responded that “De Niro would kick your ass all the way back to Rome”.
 Though now dismissive of his part in the film, it is to Radice’s credit that he really throws himself into the role, acting his co-stars out of the rather sparse jungle.

 It would be reasonable to say that their predicament is far from a jolly holiday, but De Selle and Kerova are incredibly annoying, simpering and gibbering all the way through.
-Robert Kerman (also known as R. Bolla when appearing in adult films) also appears, briefly, securing his place in exploitation movie history by starring in both Ferox and Cannibal Holocaust.
+Robert Kerman (also known as R. Bolla when appearing in skin flicks) also appears, briefly, securing his place in exploitation movie history by starring in both Ferox and Cannibal Holocaust.

 Whether flimsy of plot of moral fibre, the effects are superb, the work of Gino De Rossi, an effects designer who had begun his career on the likes of Return of White Fang and Napoli Spara! but progressed through the grime of Zombie Flesh Eaters and City of the Living Dead to work on mainstream films such as Casino Royale (2006).